djeada/Algorithms-And-Data-Structures/notes/basic_concepts.md

 #### Algorithms vs. Programs

-Understanding the difference between an algorithm and a program is essential.
-Here’s a simple explanation with formal terms included:
+Understanding the difference between an algorithm and a program helps clarify their roles in problem-solving:

 An algorithm is like a high-level blueprint for solving a specific problem.
 It is abstract and language-independent, detailing a sequence of steps without any specific syntax.
 You can think of an algorithm as a recipe that outlines a method for solving a problem, and it can be represented in various ways, such as in plain text or as a flowchart.